 Displays a summary of information about the specified active product licenses, including Product Authorization Key (PAK) options and the reserve list (if any).
-On I64 systems, lists the products included in the operating environment currently active on the system.
+On Integrity server systems, lists the products included in the operating environment currently active on the system.

-/HIERARCHY (164 only)
+/HIERARCHY (Integrity servers only)